CCR-SOP/OpenSourcePerfusionSystem/Documentation/Specs_HardwareInterface.md

 # Peristaltic Pump
 - Ismatec Ecoline VC-280
 - 3.5-350 RPM
+- See pages 25 and 26 of manual for pump flow rates based on ID/wall thickness of tubing
 - 8-pin socket DIN 45326
 - Pin 1, GND
 - Pin 2, shield (GND)